 - What’s your proof?

 - When your sales reps win, why do they win?

 2. Sales Qualification Process:

-Moving opportunities forward and maintaining a healthy pipeline in this environment are two critical areas many sales organizations are struggling with right now.
+Moving opportunities forward and maintaining a healthy pipeline are two critical areas many sales organizations often struggle with, regardless of the economic climate.
 Are these issues common amongst your sales teams or have they been amplified given the current state?

 - Reps are stuck in deals they don’t belong in and aren’t going to happen